KeithTheEE/redditPythonHelper/ROADMAP.md

  - Review all my logging notes.
 See what should be dropped, changed, etc.
  - Make sure the bot defaults to commenting about formatting even if there's no code present
  - When errors occur, or a shutdown button is pressed, attempt to save current reddit info into a temp file. on startup, load that info in then connect with praw to expand the knowledge base.
+ - The archive and update reddit module has become unwieldy.
+It should be broken into two modules, one which handles the recasting of the praw classes, and one which deals with them as needed.

 #### Deprecate